akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Matilda met his gaze steadily.
 "He already has."

 Henry set down his cup.
-"Then let's be done with it."
+"Then let’s be done with it."

 He rose.
 The Queen rose with him.
 The hall, sensing movement, quieted.